Davidelvis/Personal-Project/README.md

 # First-project
-Practice project: Covid-19 Data analysis
+## Covid-19 Data analysis
+In this project i will be analysing different datasets.
+###Basics
+-Data integration and transformation
+-Data visualization